-One in vivo mammalian bone marrow chromosome aberration test is available performed with EDTMP-H (Study Report, 1981c), similar to OECD TG 475 and GLP compliant; it is the only in vivo cytogenicity study available.
+One in vivo mammalian bone marrow chromosome aberration test is available which was performed with EDTMP-H (Study Report, 1981c) and similar to OECD TG 475 and GLP-compliant.
 The test yielded negative results.
-However, because of several methodological deviations (such as only 50 cells per animal evaluated, repeated dosing - which normally is not foreseen for this test, samples collected only once) and as exposure to bone marrow (target tissue) has not been shown the negative test result is not considered reliable.
+However, because of several methodological deviations (such as only 50 cells per animal evaluated, repeated dosing - which normally is not foreseen for this test, samples collected only once) and as exposure to bone marrow (target tissue) has not been shown the negative test result is also not considered reliable.

-Thus, valid data is lacking to allow a firm assessment whether EDTMP-Na has the potential for induction of chromosome aberrations.
+Thus, based on available data no firm assessment is possible if EDTMP-CaNa has the potential for induction of chromosome aberrations.